SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Acknowledgements

 \section{Acknowledgements}

-TER, SW, and DS thank the Deutsche Forschungsgemeinschaft (DFG) for funding through SFB~1601 ''HABITATS OF MASSIVE STARS ACROSS COSMIC TIME''.
-TER, SW, and DS further acknowledge support by the project ''NRW-Cluster for data-intensive radio astronomy: Big Bang to Big Data (B3D)'' funded through the programme ''Profilbildung 2020'', an initiative of the Ministry of Culture and Science of the State of North Rhine-Westphalia.
+The authors thank the referee for their constructive feedback, which significantly improved the quality and clarity of this manuscript.
+Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 500700252 – SFB 1601.
+TER, SW, and DS acknowledge support by the project ''NRW-Cluster for data-intensive radio astronomy: Big Bang to Big Data (B3D)'' funded through the programme ''Profilbildung 2020'', an initiative of the Ministry of Culture and Science of the State of North Rhine-Westphalia.
 The sole responsibility for the content of this publication lies with the authors.
 TN acknowledges the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311 of the DFG Cluster of Excellence ''ORIGINS''.
 RW acknowledges the support of the institutional project of the Czech Science Foundation, RVO:67985815.
 SCOG acknowledges financial support from the European Research Council via the ERC Synergy Grant ``ECOGAL'' (project ID 855130) and from the Heidelberg Cluster of Excellence (EXC 2181 - 390900948) ``STRUCTURES'', funded by the German Excellence Strategy.
-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the GCS Supercomputer JUWELS at Jülich Supercomputing Centre (JSC).
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUWELS at J\"ulich Supercomputing Centre (JSC).

 \textit{Software:} The software used in this work was in part developed by the DOE NNSA-ASC OASCR Flash Centre at the University of Rochester \citep{Fryxell2000, Dubey2009}.
 We used \textsc{Starburst99} \citep{Leitherer1999}.
 The simulation results were visualised in part using the \textsc{yt} \citep{Turk2011}, \textsc{numpy} \citep{vanderWalt2011}, \textsc{matplotlib} \citep{Hunter2007}, \textsc{h5py} \citep{Collette2020}, \textsc{IPython} \citep{Perez2007}.